izihawa/summa/docs/index.md

 title: Welcome
 ---

-Full-text search server written in Rust with Python and GRPC API
+Full-text WASM-compatible search server written in Rust.
+Yes, you can launch it entirely inside your browser!

 ## Key Features

 - Full-text index
+- Compile to WASM and use [bindings](summa-wasm) to launch Summa in browsers
+- Use with IPFS out of the box
 - Store and retrieve documents with textual and numeric fields
 - Wide range of supported queries.
 Retrieve documents, do faceted search and collect statistics
 - Rank documents with BM25, custom and/or user-defined scoring functions